Ally Invest Cash-Enhanced Managed Portfolios Expert Review

 If you’re an experienced investor and enjoy choosing your stocks, bonds and funds, then investing on your own might be the best path for you.
 The only fees you pay with investing on your own are small trading commissions and the low underlying ETF fund management fees.

 If you prefer the hands-off approach to investing, then let the Ally robo-advisor do the investing for you.
-You’ll pay a small management fee, but enjoy the comfort that your investments are aligned with your goals, time-line and risk tolerance.
+You’ll pay a zero or low management fee, but enjoy the comfort that your investments are aligned with your goals, time-line and risk tolerance.

 Whichever approach you prefer, Ally offers the tools.
 You can even have part of your investments in Ally Managed Portfolios and the rest in your own investment brokerage account.